-In this video, we'll look at several ways to to enter Excel functions.
+In this video, we'll look at several ways to enter functions.

 Let's take a look.

-Excel will show a drop-downlist of possible functions below, by matching on the characters you've already typed.
+Excel will show a drop-down list of possible functions below by matching the characters you've already typed.
 As you type additional characters, Excel will shorten the list.

+You can also use the Insert Function button to enter a function.
 This opens the Insert Function dialog box.
-From here, you can browse functions by categories, or search for the function you want.
-Once you find the function you want and click OK, Excel will display the function arguments dialog where you can finish entering the function.
+From there, you can browse functions by categories, or search for the function you want.
+Once you find the function you're looking for, click OK, and Excel will display the Function Arguments dialog where you can finish entering the function.